Swisher, Indians top White Sox

 Cleveland, OH (Sports Network) - Nick Swisher hit a two-run homer in Cleveland's finale at Progressive Field, and the playoff-hopeful Indians finished their lopsided season series against the Chicago White Sox with a 7-2 victory.

-The Indians control their postseason fate thanks to a run of six straight wins during an 11-2 stretch.
-They lead the Texas Rangers by one game for the AL's second wild card spot with four remaining against the Minnesota Twins.
-The Rangers end their season with a four-game set against the Angels.
+The Indians control their postseason fate thanks to a run of six straight wins and 11 in their last 13 games.
+They lead the Texas Rangers by 1 1/2 games for the AL's second wild card spot with four games remaining against the Minnesota Twins.
+The Rangers are currently in progress against the Astros.